apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_unmanaging_vms.rst

 CloudStack's Backup and Recovery feature).

 The most complex part of importing Instances is the mapping of an unmanaged Instance's Networks to CloudStack Networks.
-As an operator could be importing tens or even hundreds of Instances, a UI for this feature has not been created as yet.
+As an operator could be importing tens or even hundreds of Instances.

 If the 'destination' Network VLAN(s) and the requested service offerings match the existing Instance, then the Instance can be imported whilst it is running.
 If the VLANs or service offerings do not match, then the Instance to be imported must be stopped.